JooZh/vue-app-effect/README.md

 [中文文档](https://github.com/JooZh/vue-app-effect/blob/master/README_CN.md)

 ## Premise
-Need vue 2.x , vue-router 2.x , vuex 2.x
+Need vue 2.x , vue-router 2.x

 The library is only a core file, and the page structure and configuration need to be built against the results in the examples folder